Taqdeerwala: Plot

-Meanwhile, Yamraj and Chitragupt reach earth in search of the book.
+Meanwhile, Yamraj and Chitragupt reach Earth in search of the book.
 As they reach earth, they face many problems as everyone thinks of them as some drama company artists.
 Suraj saves them once and realizes that they are the real Yamraaj and Chitragupt and his mother didn't die because they do not have the book.
 To protect his mother, Suraj traps Yamraj with the help of a girl Lata.
 After some time, Yamraj learns the truth and also understands that the book is with Suraj.
 Yamraj asks him to give back the book, but he refuses.
-From that day, they try for the book in many ways, but fail.
+From that day, they try for the book in many ways but fail.
 One day Chhota Ravan beats Suraj very badly for the secret behind his success, but he doesn't reveal it.
 Yamraj saves him by calling Bruce Lee's soul into Suraj's body and asks him why all this.
 He says for his mother's sake, then Yamraj understands his devotion towards her.
 Yamraj wants to meet her, Suraj invites them to his house without knowing their real faces and accidentally Yamraj blesses Suraj's mother for complete life.

 Meanwhile, Chhota Ravan wants to know the secret of Suraj's success, and he asks Lilly to go and find out the secret.
-Lilly plays a love drama with Suraj and asks him the secret, he refuses to reveal it, she finally says he has to make a choice of her or his mother, then without any hesitation he chooses his mother and throws her out, then she understands his affection towards his mother and his love towards her.
+Lilly plays a love drama with Suraj and asks him the secret, but he refuses to reveal it, she finally says he has to choose her or his mother, then without any hesitation, he chooses his mother and throws her out, and then she understands his affection towards his mother and his love towards her.
 Finally, Chhota Ravan kidnaps Suraj's mother and blackmails him for the book.
 Yamraj takes advantage of the situation and Suraj gives the book to Chhota Ravan.
 Yamraj destroys Chhota Ravan and collects the book.
-Finally, Yamraj comes to take Suraj mother's life, but she has a complete life because of his blessings.
+Finally, Yamraj comes to take Suraj's mother's life, but she has a complete life because of his blessings.